RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 Configuration changes= AWS Config

-AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have changed over time.
+AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have **changed over time**.

 ## AWS Cost Explorer